cs-uob/COMSM0085/exercises/part1/src/build2/python.md

 We are going to practice installing the [mistletoe](https://github.com/miyuchina/mistletoe) module, which renders markdown into HTML.

   - In python, try the line `import mistletoe` and notice that you get `ModuleNotFoundError: No module named 'mistletoe'`.
-  - Quit python again (Control-D) and try `sudo pip3 install mistletoe`.
+  - Quit python again (Control-D) and try `pip3 install --user mistletoe`.
 You should get a success message (and possibly a warning, explained below).
   - Open python again and repeat `import mistletoe`.
 This produces no output, so the module was loaded.

 Create a small sample markdown file as follows, called `hello.md` for example: